texnoforge/texnomagic/docs/index.md

 ## Use

-### GUI 🖱️

-[wopeditor] is a project dedicated to providing comprehensive GUI for TexnoMagic.

 ### CLI ⌨️

+A full-featured `git`-like Command-Line Interface with colors support is available through `texnomagic` script.

-`texnomagic` script should be installed, run it without arguments to get a summary of avaliable commands options:
+The `texnomagic` script should be installed by default, run it without arguments to get a summary of avaliable commands options:

 ```
 $> texnomagic